-This mango chia pudding with coconut and blueberries is fresh, creamy, fruity.......and fun to make and eat!
-It contains no dairy or added sugar and is paleo and vegan friendly.
-This chia pudding has a surprise special ingredient that adds some extra colour and health benefits...
+This dairy-free mango chia pudding with coconut and blueberries is fresh, creamy, fruity.......and fun to make and eat!
+Gluten-Free, Dairy-Free, Paleo, and Vegan Friendly.

 My little boy was over the moon when he came home and saw me taking photos of this........he happily enjoyed half a chia pudding as an afternoon snack which was a refreshing reprieve on a hot day.

-- I decided to have some fun with this chia pudding and add in some natural blue goodness from the Zen blend from Misty Day Plant Potions.
-This contains a blend of blue spirulina with its excellent antioxidant attributes, pineapple and ginger to support natural digestive calm, Tulsi and Ashwagandha which both have adaptogenic properties for when you are feeling stressed or under the weather.
+- I decided to have some fun with this chia pudding and add in some natural blue goodness from the butterfly pea powder high in antioxidants from Misty Day Plant Potions.
 (This is not an affiliate link or ad - I just really love the Misty Day products!
 If you haven't heard of them before go check them out! )

-- Instead of using the powder from Misty Day Plant Potions you can use standard blue spirulina powder on its own or use no powder at all - simply blend ¼ cup blueberries through the coconut milk before mixing the milk through the chia seeds for the top layer.
+- Another alternative to add to your blue chia pudding layers is blue spirulina powder on its own or use no powder at all - simply blend ¼ cup blueberries through the coconut milk before mixing the milk through the chia seeds for the top layer.
 If using blueberries your chia pudding will have a slightly more purple hue but will still taste and look good!

 For more tasty recipes and to see what I’ve been getting up to you can follow me on Facebook, Instagram, Pinterest or Twitter.